Ethan Allen boating accident: Legal

 On February 5, 2007, a grand jury indicted Richard Paris, the boat's captain, and Shoreline Cruises on misdemeanor charges of criminal negligence.
 Paris faced a maximum $250 fine and/or 15 days in jail if found guilty.
 The grand jury, which met for two months, also issued a report proposing new laws to prevent a repeat of the disaster.
 This was the third report about the capsizing.
 In March 2007, Paris pleaded guilty and received a fine of $250 and 200 hours of community service.

 By Friday, October 7, two of the survivors who returned to Michigan filed lawsuits for damages of $70,000 each.

 A lawsuit was brought by the victims and their families in the United States District Court for the Northern District of New York against Shoreline Cruises; its affiliate Quirks Marine Rentals; boat captain Richard Paris; Scarano Boat Building Inc., which modified the Ethan Allen; Shoreline Travel & Tours Inc., a Canadian firm that organized the leaf-peeping tour; and the Lake George Steamboat Company, operator of the Mohican.
 On June 25, 2008, it was announced that Shoreline Cruises, Quirks, and Paris settled with the plaintiffs for undisclosed terms.
 In September 2008, a trial date for April 13, 2010, for the remaining defendants was announced.
 The portion of the suit against Scarano was dismissed because of a lack of evidence.

 It came to light that Shoreline Cruises had been sold a fraudulent liability insurance policy.
 Shoreline paid premiums for a $2 million policy for about two years before the Ethan Allen capsized.
 Two weeks after the incident, they were told the policy did not exist.

 The last lawsuit, in which the state of New York was named as a defendant because state boat inspectors were alleged to have been negligent, was dismissed by the state's highest court in November 2012.
 The Court of Appeals found the state had "governmental immunity."

 Memorial

-On February 1, 2006, a service to community ceremony was held at the Glens Falls Civic Center to recognize the people, including paid professionals, volunteers, and citizens, who helped during the accident.
+On February 1, 2006, a service to community ceremony was held at the Glens Falls Civic Center to recognize the people, including paid professionals, volunteers, and citizens, who helped during the sinking.
 The names of the 20 people who died that day were read.
 An estimated 600 people attended the ceremony.
-Lake George Village Mayor Robert M. Blais said that plans were in the works for a memorial to recognize the victims and the survivors sometime around the one-year anniversary of the accident, October 2, 2006.
+Lake George Village Mayor Robert M. Blais said that plans were in the works for a memorial to recognize the victims and the survivors sometime around the one-year anniversary of the sinking, October 2, 2006.
 The monument is in place on the shore near Lower Amherst Street.